ramigs/strapi-nuxt-article/strapi-nuxt.md

 We also need to configure Strapi's public URL.
 This URL will be used to prefix the confirmation link that's sent.

-Create a `.env` file by copying the `.env.example` that's in the project root:
+Inside the Strapi project root folder, create a `.env` file by copying it from `.env.example`:

 ```shell
 cp .env.example .env